broadeditz/go-twitch-conduits/README.md

 # go-twitch-conduits
-Library to subscribe to Twitch chat messages using conduits in Go.
+Library interact with Twitch chat messages using conduits in Go.
 Since IRC will become more limited soon, this library is designed be a replacement ingest for chatbots and the likes.

 ## Packages